louiscolinet/PhenoHive/README.md

 ### Initialisation

 Once the system has been set up (see [Installation](#installation) for more details), [main.py](main.py) will be run at startup.
-It will initialise the logger, instantiate the PhenoHiveStation class, and start the main loop.
+It will initialise the logger, instantiate the PhenoStation class, and start the main loop.
 At this point, it will display the main menu on the LCD screen and either:
 - Wait for the user to press "Start" to enter measurement mode or "Config" to configure enter the configuration menu.
 - Automatically start the measurement pipeline if the system unexpectedly shut down in measurement mode.